Young Funeral Directors

 Alexys Gribble-Manning, Cincinnati

-Joshua Majors, Springfield
+Joshua L. Majors, Springfield

 Elizabeth "Liz" A. Mencke, Parma